memfault/interrupt/_posts/2021-11-23-noinit-memory.md

 ---
 title: "Pocket article: How to implement and use `.noinit` RAM"
-description: Explanation of a non-initialized memory section for an embedded program, how it impacts application and bootloader, and two sample implementations.
+description: Explanation of a non-initialized memory section for an embedded program, how it impacts application and bootloader, and some sample implementations.
 author: noah
 image: img/noinit/cover.png # 1200x630
 ---